 Following approval, employers are required to be able to demonstrate compliance with the terms and conditions of Labour Market Opinion Confirmations.
 This means that they should be capable of demonstrating that foreign workers admitted to Canada with a work permit pursuant to their LMO approval were employed in the same position and at the wage as offered, as well as with any other conditions of that approval.

 Exemptions exist by which confirmation may not be required for applicants in certain conditions.
-This may include exemptions due to international treaties such as GATS, NAFTA or the CCFTA; business visitors to Canada; exemptions based on significant benefit to Canada.
+This may include exemptions due to international labour mobility programs such as GATS, NAFTA or the CCFTA; business visitors to Canada; or other exemptions based on Canadian interests or Significant Benefit to Canada.

-To determine requirement and eligibility to engage in work in Canada, you may complete a Labour Market Opinion Eligibility Assessment.
+To determine requirement and eligibility to engage in work in Canada, you may complete a Labour Market Impact Assessment Eligibility Assessment.